serroml/mcserver-gcp-shell/README.md

         git clone https://github.com/serroml/mcserver-gcp-shell.git

-4. With this change every time you start the server it will take a few seconds until you can type in your web terminal
+4. Edit the .bashrc file with the following:

-5. Clone the repository into your home directory:
+        cat ~/github/mcserver/check_zsh.txt >> .bashrc

-        cat ~/check_zsh.txt >> .bashrc
+5. With this change every time you start the server it will take a few seconds until you can type in your web terminal

-6. Now move the zsh script and the docker-compose to your home directory
+7. Now move the zsh script and the docker-compose to your home directory

        mv ~/mc-server-gcp-shell* ~/

-7. Assign execution permissions to the script with:
+8. Assign execution permissions to the script with:

        chmod u+x mcserver.sh

-8. Now you can run your server, run the script with:
+9. Now you can run your server, run the script with:

        ./mcserver.sh --start

-9. You can stop the server with:
+10. You can stop the server with:

        ./mcserver.sh --stop